CircuitSpells/Notes/git.md

 pick c619268 more changes
 ```

-- save and close the editor. git will start the rebase, and will drop the commits where you replaced `pick` with `drop`.
-- make a PR for `FeatureB2` into `main`.
+save and close the editor. git will start the rebase, and will drop the commits where you replaced `pick` with `drop`. then, make a PR for `FeatureB2` into `main`.

 ## Conventional Commits